Homemade Vegetable Stock Powder – DIY Bouillon & Historical Tips

 Method

-- Sauté sturdy vegetables in a small amount of oil until tender.
+- Sauté sturdy vegetables in a small amount of oil until fragrant.

-- Cover with water, add herbs/seasonings, bring to boil.
+- Cover with water, add herbs/seasonings, bring to a boil.

-- Reduce to simmer, cover, and cook at least 1 hour (longer for richer flavor).
+- Reduce to a simmer, cover, and cook at least 1 hour (longer = richer).

-- Adjust seasoning, cool, strain, and store (5 days refrigerated or freeze indefinitely).
+- Adjust seasoning, cool, strain, and store (5 days refrigerated or freeze in portions).

-Bouillon is concentrated stock—historically a method of preserving flavor when fresh stock couldn’t be stored.
-Modern cubes often contain additives; this version is pure, concentrated goodness.
+Bouillon is concentrated stock—historically a preservation method when cold storage was limited.
+Modern cubes often include additives; this version is pure, concentrated goodness.

 Method